thinkshout/thinkshout/blog/_posts/2016-09-01-see-no-email-mailchimp.md

   - Drupal 8
 date: 2016-09-01 12:30:00
 image: https://thinkshout.com/assets/images/ts_icon.jpg
+header-image: /assets/images/blog/see-no-email-header.jpg
+header-image-alt: "See No Email, Hear No Email, Speak No Email"
 ---
 Listen up, Drupal savvy MailChimp fans.
 We’ve got some news for you: MailChimp recently rolled out a newer and more robust version of their API - [MailChimp API version 3.0](http://developer.mailchimp.com/documentation/mailchimp/)!
 Now I can probably guess what you’re thinking so I’ll just come out and say it: this means [MailChimp’s API version 2.0](https://apidocs.mailchimp.com/api/2.0/) is about to become deprecated, and we’re not monkeying around.